 Power = Head X Flow X 7

-As a rule of a minimum head of 1m is needed.
+As a rule a minimum head of 1m is needed.

 How much will it cost?

 There is no definite £/kW installed figure as each project has its own unique set of circumstances, ecology and hydrology.
 The chart below gives an indication of £/kW installed and is based on information published by the British Hydropower Association (BHA).